HantosNorbert/Raymarching-in-Jack/media/AppendixB.md

 ![result camera change](result_cam_change.png)

-Changing the camera position from $(0, 1.5, 4)$ to $(4, 3, 4)$.
-In the Python code changes our view on the world.
-In the code, it means we swap the line
+Changing the camera position from $(0, 1.5, 4)$ to $(4, 3, 4)$ changes our view on the world.
+In the Python code, it means we swap the line

 `PARAM_cameraPos = Vec3(Float316(0, 0, 0), Float316(0, 127, 12288), Float316(0, 129, 8192))`